Hi, I’m Jay.

 I’m someone who, since 1998 (at 15 years old), has been obsessed with all topics pertaining to diet and exercise, fat loss and muscle growth, and everything in between… and the science behind it all.

-I’m someone that some of the best coaches, trainers, and dietitians working today cite as a person they’ve closely followed and learned from (and continue to follow/learn from to this day).
+I’m someone that some of the best coaches, trainers, and dietitians working today cite as a person they’ve closely followed and learned from (and continue to follow/learn from).

 I’m someone who has been able to take his below-average genetics (I started at 5’11” 125 lbs, destined to be skinny-fat) and make a significant amount of progress in terms muscle built, body fat lost, and strength gained… and come pretty damn close to maxing out his natural genetic potential.